 In a New York Times article from November 2018, contributing opinion writer Moises Velasquez-Manoff discusses some notable suicides and a few less notable cases of attempted suicide and suggests that the mental health community might look at some new ways to treat people who suffer from depression or may be suicidal.

-The main suggestion is one of the methods we use in our mental health treatment programs at the Florida House Experience: ketamine.
+The main suggestion is one of the methods we use in our mental health treatment programs at FHE Health: ketamine.
 While not a typical antidepressant, some key studies show that suicidal patients may respond better to such treatment than traditional medications.

 Here, we’ll discuss what ketamine is, how it works when used to treat depressed and suicidal patients, and why the mental health community is embracing it as a new way to decrease suicide rates nationwide.